Scotland–Northern Ireland pipeline: Operation

 The SNIP was commissioned in 1996.
 It is designated the Pipeline Number PL982 by the Oil & Gas Authority.
-The pipeline has a maximum operating pressure of 75 bar.
+The pipeline has a maximum operating pressure of 75 bar (1000 psi).

-The SNIP is owned and operated (in 2022) by Mutual Energy.

 From Ballylumford power station Northern Ireland, the pipeline continues as the Belfast Gas Transmission Pipeline (BGTP) to Belfast via Carrickfergus.
 Then as the North-West Pipeline (NWP) to Coolkeeragh power station.